rjlupinek/odp-gcpapptest/terraform/README.md

 ### Variables

-The following variables need to be set either by setting proper environment variables or editing the variables.tf file:
+The following variables need to be set either by setting the proper environment variables or editing the variables.tf file:

 | Variable      |  Type  |  Description  |
 |---          |---        |---  |